Skip to main content

 await manager.start();

-// Access the underlying client for REST calls
+// Or use the underlying client directly

 await manager.client.setProperty(cameraId, 'iso', { value: '400' });